Mberic/experientialnft/README.md

 ## Future developments

 To be done after initial product launch:

-* Build a Relayer service.
-This will enable users pay DApp fees using ERC20 tokens instead of TIA.

-Note: For the initial product launch, we'll use TIA.
-I first want the community to see my work.
-After their feedback, we'll see how integrate it in the next app version.

 * Pose estimation for non-human motion e.g. for dogs and cats
 * Fractionalization.
 Given that our videos generate an array of pose objects, we can have each “pose moment” (video frame or second) as an NFT